furgandr/ghost4nc/README.md

 ## Repo and code

 - [ ] A Github Action is used to deploy the resource to Azure.
-- [ ] containerworkflow.yaml is deploying azure continer instace to create ghost image.
-After that an image is depoyd to azure aks with 2 replica.
+- [ ] containerworkflow.yaml is deploying azure continer instance to create ghost image.
+After that an image is deployed to azure aks with 2 replica.
 - [ ] armtemplatedeploy.yaml is creatig resource group and app servie plan with web app of ghost.
 - [ ] In this solution I wanted to demonstrate the deployment of basic resources.
 Further deployment of services like azure front door, storage, databases etc. requires more time and testing.